data-science-extensions/toolbox-pyspark/docs/usage/application.md

 # Application

-The application of this package is quite versatile and flexible.
+The application of functions in this package is quite versatile and flexible.
 You can adapt it to suit any of your needs.

 ## Example Pipelines